Keyboard shortcuts

 5. Duplicate Create rejected if group already has members

-6. All valid ops published as one GossipMessage::MembershipOpBatch
+6. All valid ops published as one GossipMessage::MembershipOpBatch.
+Create ops carry title + nonce so receivers can re-verify

 7. Gossip handler feeds incoming hlc into ctx.hlc.receive(), dropping the op if it exceeds local now by more than the configured max-drift bound (default 5 minutes).
-Then re-verifies sig + auth (don't trust other nodes)
+Then re-verifies sig + auth (don't trust other nodes); for Create it also recomputes the chat_id from (signer, nonce, title) -- a relaying node cannot forge the title or fabricate a Create for a foreign chat_id

 8. Stored via DbOp::MembershipOp { hlc, ... }.
-The DB writer routes to add_member_synced / remove_member_synced, which perform the CRDT merge with removed_at semantics (see STORAGE.md)
+The DB writer routes to add_member_synced / remove_member_synced, which perform the CRDT merge with removed_at semantics (see STORAGE.md).
+TransferOwnership and DeleteGroup route to their own atomic DbOps (DbOp::TransferOwnership, DbOp::DeleteGroup) so the multi-record updates commit in a single WriteBatch each.
+Verified Creates additionally queue DbOp::SetGroupCreateMeta, which records the immutable creation trio (title, creator, nonce) in chats_meta (write-once)

 Anti-entropy sync ships the full MemberInfo state (role, added_at, optional removed_at) per record via SyncMemberRecord.
 Receivers apply via DbOp::ApplyMemberRecord, which calls apply_member_record_synced for a monotonic CRDT merge that preserves tombstones either side might have observed independently.
 See SYNC.md.